synesteesia/pathAlgorithms/documentation/testDocument.md

 Test report can be read by opening the file _target/site/jacoco/index.html_ with browser.

-Current test coverage is 84%, this includes some redundant code tho.
+Current test coverage is 85%, this includes some redundant code like the UI tho.

 ## Performance testing